Ro-langs: Demonic

 Demonic ro-langs are created by an evil spirit with the goal of contaminating other humans; they are independent, and do not serve a master.
 They are created by either a gdon spirit that has broken its oath and become evil, or a bgegs spirit, which is already evil.
 Once the consciousness has left the body, the evil spirit enters the body before it is buried.
 Demonic ro-langs have the power to infect other humans by touching them on the head.
 The idea of this type of ro-lang has helped shape the zombie in the film industry.

 Storytelling

-A ro-langs can be described in one of three storytelling formats.
+According to American scholar and Tibetologist Turrell Wylie, ro-langs can be described in one of three storytelling formats.

 Legendary

 A legendary story consists of an incident that occurred many years ago, and has been told of for centuries.
 The characters described in the stories are often labeled without names, instead with title such as "mother", "father", "prince", etc. This makes them difficult to trace back to the original event.